Online Safety information for parents

 A guide to Apps & Social Media

 The number of apps and social media channels your child could be exposed to grow all the time, as does an app's functionality.
-We recommend you visit Net Aware to read the latest and most current advice on a number of apps to ensure you know what they do, how you can limit their features as well as recommended age restrictions.
+We recommend you visit Net Aware to read the latest and most current advice on over 70 apps to ensure you know what they do, how you can limit their features as well as recommended age restrictions.

 The apps included are: